pyze/iOS-Library/README.md

 This is the [Pyze&reg;](http://pyze.com) iOS framework github page.

 **Pyze is a Growth Intelligence&reg; platform for mobile app publishers**.
-Signup at Pyze, install and initilize the Pyze SDK and watch your app grow.
+Signup at Pyze, install and initialize the Pyze SDK and watch your app grow.

 Pyze recommends installing the **cocopods** version instead of the Pyze.framework listed on this page.